Exposing your skin to the sun is essential

 Go outside and enjoy the sunshine.

-But, as soon as you feel that your skin is telling you it has had enough; take shade.
+But, as soon as you feel your skin is telling you it's had enough; take shade.

 Checking your skin

-• Visually: inspect your skin regularly for any problematic reaction.
+• Visually: regularly inspect your skin for any problematic reactions.

-• Sensitively: you can sense what is safe for you.
+• Sensitively: you can sense if your behavior is safe.

-Your skin will tell you how it feels about receiving the sunlight, and alert you when it has enough.
+Your skin will tell you how it feels about receiving the sunlight, and it will alert you when it has had enough.

-As soon as you detect a burning sensation, you should cover your skin or go in the shade.
+As soon as you detect a burning sensation, you should cover your skin or seek shade.

 Renewing your skin by grooming it